SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/field-options.md

 * **Rating**: A field where customers can rate for instance the service they received, using various rating types (stars, dice, 1-10 scale, and similar).

-* **Google reCAPTCHA**: The [reCAPTCHA feature][1] ("I’m not a robot" check-box) is a free Google service that will ensure that only real users can send in web forms.
+* **Google reCAPTCHA**: The [reCAPTCHA feature][1] ("I'm not a robot" check-box) is a free Google service that will ensure that only real users can send in web forms.
 This prevents spam and automated bots from sabotaging your data collection.

 ## View elements